Error-331/code_tests/docs/bible/links.md

 Living Expression - October 31 (Christ is the loving Father, present Spirit, and devoted Son);

+Sun and Rain - November 1 (Every day is an opportunity to put Christ's love into practice.
+It may not be the easy or popular thing to do, but it is the best choice you could ever make);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;